omics-datascience/BioAPI/README.md

 - URL: /expression-of-genes
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the expression.
   - `tissue`: healthy tissue from which you want to get the expression values.
+The different options for this parameter are: 'Adipose Tissue', 'Adrenal Gland', 'Bladder', 'Blood', 'Blood Vessel', 'Brain', 'Breast', 'Cervix Uteri', 'Colon', 'Esophagus', 'Fallopian Tube', 'Heart', 'Kidney', 'Liver', 'Lung', 'Muscle', 'Nerve', 'Ovary', 'Pancreas', 'Pituitary', 'Prostate', 'Salivary Gland', 'Skin', 'Small Intestine', 'Spleen', 'Stomach', 'Testis', 'Thyroid', 'Uterus' or 'Vagina'.
+Any other value will cause the response to have no results.
+  - `type`: Type of response format: 'json' or 'gzip'.
+Default: Json
 - Success Response:
   - Code: 200
   - Content:
         The response you get is a list.
 Each element of the list is a new list containing the expression values for each gene in the same sample from the GTEx database.
-    - `<gene_id>`: expression value for the gene_id.
+    - `gene_id`: expression value for the gene_id.
   - Example:
     - URL: <http://localhost:8000/expression-of-genes>
     - body: